Kamsi26/Kamsi26/README.md

 ---

 ### 🌐 Alana Green Website
-> 🚀 A modern, visual-heavy, **React-based site** with animations, interactive UI, and backend email support.
+> 🚀 A modern, visual-heavy, with animations, interactive UI, and backend email support.

 ---